MPCA-data/tidytuesdays/show-n-tell/dates/Loon_survey_DATES_exercise.md

 ## Best time of day?

 The time _(hour:minutes:seconds)_ for the start of each loon count was stored in a separate table.
-Load the survey times and join it to the loon counts by using `left_join()`.
+Load the survey times and join it to the loon counts with `left_join()`.

 > **Join the times to the dates.**